Student Organization Board Turnover Checklist

 Why?
 Because you'll miss really important information regarding funding opportunities, special events, and critical student organization related business.

 LSLeaders is the primary channel through which the Office of Student Affairs reaches out to the various Law School student organizations regarding such topics as funding requests, invitations to special events, etc. If your organization is not on lsleaders, your group will miss out on important announcements.
 Please contact the Office of Student Affairs if you would like to sign up your organization for this email group.

-Your student organization must renew its group email address on an annual basis or it will be disabled by the Directory Maintenance system.
-You can find the email address for your group's board on the Communications page of the online Student Organization Handbook.
+Your student organization must renew its group email address on an annual basis or it will be disabled and deleted by the Directory Maintenance system.
+You can find the email address for your group's board on the Journals and Student Organizations page of the website.
 If you've had elections and new members need to be added, please do so.
 And don't forget to remove outgoing members.